|Study location||Estonia, Tartu|

 Note that the motivation letter must be submitted with your online application by 15 March at the latest.

 - Knowledge in the fields of science and technology and fit between the student’s background and goals, with the study programme (50%);

 The interview is designed to determine the applicant’s readiness to study in the Materials Science and Technology master’s programme.
-Only the candidates who receive at least 51 points from both their avarage grade and their motivation letter, will be invited to the interview.

-The duration of the interview is 20 minutes and it is conducted in English either via Skype or in person.
+The duration of the interview is 20 minutes and it is conducted in English either via Internet or in person.
 The interviews will be scheduled in cooperation with qualifying candidates after March 15 when the motivation letters have been evaluated.